jint-method/model-view-viewmodel-controller/README.md

 - controllers can pass information to their children
 - controllers instantiate models
 - controllers can communicate with their models

+## Viewmodels

+The role of a viewmodel is to handle input from the user or a controller and update its view.

+- viewmodels can communicate with an injected controller
+- viewmodels can manage its local state
+- viewmodels are bound to a view

 ## Creation